-Appendix 1: Stakeholder Comments Received during the ESIA Consultation Process
+Appendix 1 Stakeholder Comments Received during the ESIA Consultation Process

-Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum ESIA Disclosure Meet ing - Gai-Kodzor 23 ^{rc} 1 July 2014 Local Resident Stakeholder Engagement There is too little media coverage from SSTTBV relating to the Project which has led to rumours being generated in local communities.
-Section 3.2.1 Local Resident Project Description The Project will lead to closure of road from Gai-Kodzor to Sukko and relocation of residents in Gai-Kodzor.
-Section 3.2.1 Local Resident Unplanned Events When gas is put into pipeline, it will cause seismic tremors.
-Section 3.12 Local Resident Cumulative Impact Regarding compressor station (CS) concern about noise, air and vibration associated with traffic.
-Section 3.13.1 Assessment Section 3.13.3 Local Resident Socio-economics Increased traffic through Gai-Kodzor.
-Section 3.13.3 Local Resident Cumulative Impact Assessment For two hours, I was taking down number plates of GPI trucks and went to Head of Gai-Kodzor to raise - but received no feedback.
+Type of Stakeholder Topic Area Comment Response provided in ESIA Addendum ESIA Disclosure Meet SIA Disclosure Meeting - Gai-Kodzor 23 rd July 2014 Local Resident Stakeholder Engagement There is too little media coverage from SSTTBV relating to the Project which has led to rumours being generated in local communities.
+Section 3.3.1 Local Resident Project Description The Project will lead to closure of road from Gai-Kodzor to Sukko and relocation of residents in Gai-Kodzor.
+Section 3.2.2 Local Resident Unplanned Events When gas is put into pipeline, it will cause seismic tremors.
+Section 3.13 Local Resident Cumulative Impact Assessment Regarding compressor station (CS) concern about noise, air and vibration associated with traffic.
+Section 3.10.3 Section 3.14.3 Local Resident Socio-economics Increased traffic through Gai-Kodzor.
+Section 3.14.3 Local Resident Cumulative Impact Assessment For two hours, I was taking down number plates of GPI trucks and went to Head of Gai-Kodzor to raise - but received no feedback.
 Put road sign to entry of village saying no trucks.
 Main issue is that residents are concerned about the level of truck traffic on the road.
 Some feel that even if the SSTTBV and GPI trucks use the bypass there are still too many trucks passing.
 Concern that empty trucks from GPI are coming back from CS instead of taking the bypass road.
-Section 3.13.3 Local Resident Other Issues Gasification of the country.
+Section 3.14.3 Local Resident Other Issues Gasification of the country.
 When providing gas to the countries overseas we should not overlook our own citizens.
 In our region there are 52 small townships and none 100% gasified even though local gasification started in the 60s.
-Section 3.15.1
+Section 3.16.1